andyseubert/CoffeeScale/README.md

   - more interactivity

 update
 02/8/2013
 the SD card died so I have a new SD card and am glad I checked the code in I am trying "mobiuslinux" for the distro this time: http://moebiuslinux.sourceforge.net/ it is smaller and has no graphical stuff.
-I may come to need graphical stuff but for now just the basics will hopefully make a faster updating thinger this required installing python! apt-get install python -y
+I may come to need graphical stuff but for now just the basics will hopefully make a faster updating thinger